Note on Terror Groups: There exist

 organizations were declared to be terrorist

-organizations by Israel.
+and banned by Israel.

 Kahane and his wife are murdered in a random